 Therefore, we must lovingly urge our hearers to be reconciled to God through Christ.
 If they do not heed this urging we must warn them that they will perish under His wrath.

-Peter understood well the difference between Jesus' first ministry and his second.
-We are sadly mistaken if we believe Jesus' return will be as peaceful as His first.
+Peter understood well the difference between Jesus' first coming and His second.
+We are terribly mistaken if we believe Jesus' return will be as peaceful as His first.

-John combines the contrast with striking symbolic language the reaction of those who fail to repent:
+John combines the contrast with striking symbolic language.
+Look at the reaction of those who fail to repent before Christ returns:

 He will not wait forever.